cs3216/cs3216.github.io/assignments/facebook.md

 another, the total execution time would be at least 3 seconds.
 Therefore, each time your user loads your web application or clicks on a link, he has to wait at least 3 seconds for a response.
-He will start complaining that your app is “laggy” and he may stop using your application altogether.
+He will start complaining that your app is "laggy" and he may stop using your application altogether.
+Amazon Web Services has several geographical locations from which you can set up instances.
+How does the location of your instance affect the latency of your application?

 You have several ways of remedying this issue.